Elrey Borge Jeppesen: Biography

-In 1925, at the age of 18, he joined Tex Rankin's Flying Circus "as a ticket taker, a prop turner, a wing walker and an aerial acrobat".
-He soloed after two hours and 15 minutes of flying lessons and purchased his own Jenny for $500, using money borrowed from customers on his newspaper route.
+In 1925, at the age of 18, he joined Tex Rankin's Flying Circus "as a ticket taker, a prop turner, a wing walker, and an aerial acrobat".
+He soloed after two hours and 10 minutes of flying lessons and purchased his own Jenny for $500, using money borrowed from customers on his newspaper route.
 For two years beginning in 1928, he worked for Fairchild Aerial Surveys, flying photographers to map Mexico in a de Havilland DH-4.
 That same year, the United States government issued its first pilot's licenses; Jeppesen had Oregon's 27th license.
 His pilot license number is 7034 and was signed by Orville Wright.
-His Mexican pilot license is 34.
+His Mexican pilot license number is 33.

 In 1930, Jeppesen joined Boeing Air Transport as an airmail pilot.
-According to one source, on May 15, 1930, he was the pilot of the flight carrying the first stewardess, Ellen Church.
+On May 15, 1930, he was the pilot of the flight carrying the first stewardess, Ellen Church.
 (Heinrich Kubis had been the first male flight attendant in 1912.)

-While airway beacons assisted aerial navigation on specific routes, most pilots at that time depended on dead reckoning, generally using automobile road maps (such as those from oil companies or commercial mapmakers), railroad tracks and landmarks to find their way.
-Jeppesen purchased a ten-cent notebook and started writing down detailed notes about his routes.
+While airway beacons assisted aerial navigation on specific routes, most pilots at that time depended on dead reckoning, generally using automobile road maps (such as those from oil companies or commercial mapmakers), railroad tracks, and landmarks to find their way.
+Jeppesen purchased a 10-cent notebook and started writing down detailed notes about his routes.
 He even climbed hills to determine their height and collected telephone numbers of farmers willing to provide weather reports.
-Word got around about his "Little Black Book", and soon he was giving copies to his fellow pilots.
+Word got around about his "little black book", and soon he was giving copies to his fellow pilots.